fansalon/TEspeX/README.md

                         readthrough process or non-genic TE-derived sequences
                         known to be passively transcribed from criptic promoters).
 [F]
+  --module MODULE       list of modules to be uploaded within each job by
+                        'module load'.
+If more than one modules need to be loaded provide a comma separated list (e.g., java,samtools) Reported modules should be available
-  --version             show the version number and exit
+                        through the 'module av' command.
+[F] --version             show the version number and exit

 ```

 The parameters are exactly the same of TEspeX.py script except for 3 parameters:
+* --module: it might be that while running job some installed modules need to be upoloaded.
+If this is the case, provide the list of modules to this parameter.
+TEspeX will then take care to upload the listed modules in each job by ```module load <module name>```
 * --script: it requires the path to TEspeX.py script
 * --q: the name of the SLURM queue to be used for the TEspeX job
 * --walltime: walltime of each job TEspeX will launch on your SLURM system reported in hh:mm:ss format (SBATCH -t parameter)